 Section 501.
-The limitation period for the following claims shall be
+The limitation period for the following claims shall be disembarked,

-- 1) for claims for reward for salvage and special compensation, two years from the day on which the salvage operations were terminated, - 2) for claims for compensation for damage from collision or accident at sea as mentioned in section 163, two years from the day on which the damage was caused,
+- 1) for claims for reward for salvage and special compensation, two years from the day on which the salvage operations were terminated, - 2) for claims for compensation for damage from collision or accident at sea as mentioned in section 163, two years from the day on which the damage was caused, - 3) for claims for compensation under section 419, two years from the day on which the luggage was

-- 3) for claims for compensation under section 418, the first clause, two years from the day on which the passenger disembarked, or if a death has occurred during the voyage, from the day on which the passenger should have disembarked.
-If the death has occurred after the disembarkation, the limitation period shall be two years from the day of death, however no later than three years from the day of the disembarkation, - 4) for claims for compensation under section 419, two years from the day on which the luggage was disembarked, or if it has gone lost, from the day when the disembarkation should have taken place, - 5) for claims for compensation under section 418, he second clause, two years from the day on which the passenger disembarked, - 6) for claims for compensation for losses consequential upon goods being delivered without presentation of a bill of lading or to an incorrect person, one year from the day on which the goods should have been delivered or from the day on which they were delivered, if this takes place at a later date, - 7) for claims for compensation under sections 275 and 276 or for incorrect or incomplete particulars in a bill of lading, one year from the day on which the goods were delivered or should have been delivered, - 8) for claims for contribution in general average or to costs which are apportioned pursuant to section 360 or 466(2), one year from the date of the average statement, - 9) for claims for which the debtor has limitation of liability pursuant to section 172(1)(iv), three years from the due date, - 10) for claims on a person who has become personally liable under section 53 or section 63, the time limit set for limitation of the maritime lien, cf. sections 55 and 64.
+- 4) for claims for compensation under section 418, two years from the day on which the passenger disembarked, - 5) for claims for compensation for losses consequential upon goods being delivered without presentation of a bill of lading or to an incorrect person, one year from the day on which the goods should have been delivered or from the day on which they were delivered, if this takes place at a later date, - 6) for claims for compensation under sections 275 and 276 or for incorrect or incomplete particulars in a bill of lading, one year from the day on which the goods were delivered or should have been delivered. - 7) for claims for contribution to general average or to costs apportioned in accordance with sections 360 or 466, one year after the parties have agreed on the apportionment or after a court or arbitral tribunal has made a decision on the apportionment, - 8) for claims for which the debtor has limited liability pursuant to section 172(1)(iv), three years from the due date. - 9) for claims on a person who has become personally liable under section 53 or section 63, the time limit set for limitation of the maritime lien, cf. sections 55 and 64.

 Subsection 2.
-For claims for recourse in respect of claims as mentioned in subsection (1)(ii), (vi) and (vii), the period of limitation shall be one year from the day on which the claim was paid or the legal proceedings on it initiated.
+For claims for recourse in respect of claims as mentioned in subsection (1)(ii), (v) and (vi), the period of limitation shall be one year from the day on which the claim was paid or the legal proceedings on it initiated.
 For right of recourse arising from claims consequential upon personal injury, cf. subsection 1(ii), the time limit for the claim for recourse shall be calculated from the day on which the compensation was paid.

 Subsection 3.
-The period of limitation shall be interrupted if legal proceedings are commenced before the end of the time limit or, if an average adjuster is competent to decide the claim, on notification to the average adjuster.
+The period of limitation shall be interrupted if legal proceedings are commenced before the end of the time limit or, by the parties' agreement to use an umpire to take binding decisions on behalf of the parties in regard to the debt.